Imjuakinhere/project2/README.txt

 Q7: Why is it important, even on single-processor machines, to keep the critical sections as small as possible?

+By Amdahl’s law, it states that if P is the proportion of a program that can be made parallel, and (1 − P) is the proportion that cannot be parallelized, then the maximum speedup that can be achieved by using N processors is S(N) = 1 / ((1-P) + P/N).

 Q8: Why is spin-waiting without yielding usually inefficient?

+It waste resources and time because the CPU cycle is just piling up and since we don't have a yielding to triger the reliquish the processor it will just go on forever.

 Q9: When might spin-waiting without yielding or blocking actually be *more* efficient?

+more efficient when we want to see if anything changes in the loop or when we need to sleep the program.

 Step 6: Monitoring Progress
 ---------------------------